ray-project/enhancements/reps/2024-12-4-ray-service-incr-upgrade.md

    The KubeRay controller validates whether there is a conflict in these values (i.e. the new total `target_capacity` (old + new) must be less than or equal to 100% + `max_surge_percent`).
 3. The KubeRay controller creates a Gateway and Routes for the RayService instance, if this is not possible, the controller defaults to a blue/green upgrade strategy.
 2. KubeRay creates a new, upgraded RayCluster with `target_capacity` (i.e. with # replicas = `target_capacity`/100 * `total_replicas`).
-3. The KubeRay controller switches `target_capacity` * 100% of the requests to the new RayCluster once it is ready.
+3. The KubeRay controller switches `target_capacity` percent of the requests to the new RayCluster once it is ready.
 4. KubeRay scales down the old RayCluster according to the `target capacity` and `max_surge_percent`.
 5. Users then increase the `target_capacity` and repeat the above steps until the `target_capacity` reaches 1.